Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Impact on Milky Way satellites

 with $M(<r_{1/2})$ the mass enclosed by the 3D half-light radius $r_{1/2} = R_\mathrm{eff}/0.75$ (this is accurate for a wide variety of stellar distributions~\cite{Wolf:2009tu}).
 Other estimators produce very similar results~\cite{Kim:2021zzw}, see \cref{sec:app_baryon}. $M(<r)$ only includes DM, as the stellar mass is subdominant~\cite{Tollerud:2010bj, Strigari:2008ib}.

-$\sigma_\mathrm{los}^*$ links to halo concentration through the density profile entering $M(<r)$, which in large-mass halos can be affected by baryonic feedback that turns central NFW ``cusps'' predicted by DM simulations into ``cores''~\cite{2005MNRAS.356..107R, Leaman:2012bi, Weisz:2011mw, 2012MNRAS.422.1231G, Teyssier:2012ie, 2014MNRAS.437..415D, Kauffmann:2014cda, McQuinn:2015pba, Penarrubia:2012bb, Errani:2022aru}.
-We include this by setting cored profiles above a threshold halo mass $M^\mathrm{core}_\mathrm{thres}$.
-We use the simulation- and observation-constrained profile from Ref.~\cite{Read:2015sta}, where the core size depends on the time over which a galaxy has formed stars, assuming that satellites stop forming stars at infall. $M^\mathrm{core}_\mathrm{thres}$ is uncertain~\cite{Kim:2021zzw}, so in our data analysis below we set it to be a free parameter.
+$\sigma_\mathrm{los}^*$ links to halo concentration through the density profile entering $M(<r)$, which can be affected by baryonic feedback that turns central NFW ``cusps'' predicted by DM-only simulations into ``cores''~\cite{2005MNRAS.356..107R, Leaman:2012bi, Weisz:2011mw, 2012MNRAS.422.1231G, Teyssier:2012ie, 2014MNRAS.437..415D, Kauffmann:2014cda, McQuinn:2015pba, Penarrubia:2012bb, Errani:2022aru} (this is expected to happen at halo masses $M\lesssim 10^8$--$10^{10}$, although there are large uncertainties~\cite{DiCintio:2013qxa, Bose:2018oaj, Read:2015sta, Kim:2021zzw}).
+We include this effect by setting cored profiles above a threshold halo mass $M^\mathrm{core}_\mathrm{thres}$.
+We use the simulation- and observation-constrained profile from Ref.~\cite{Read:2015sta}, where the core size depends on the time over which a galaxy has formed stars, assuming that satellites stop forming stars at infall. $M^\mathrm{core}_\mathrm{thres}$ is uncertain, so in our data analysis below we set it to be a free parameter.
 This allows us to observationally explore the cusp-core transition.